-- Council engages with the Minister for Transport and Main Roads with a view to securing State Government commitment to the delivery of the road improvements discussed above. - The signalisation of the Graham Street/Brisbane Road is investigated with a view to improve the safety and function of the Noosa Road/Brisbane Road intersection.
+- Council engages with the Minister for Transport and Main Roads with a view to securing State Government commitment to the delivery of the road improvements discussed above, noting that council's order of priority is Hall Rd Bridge, Flood Road upgrade followed by Brisbane Road. - The signalisation of the Graham Street/Brisbane Road is investigated with a view to improve the safety and function of the Noosa Road/Brisbane Road intersection.